(2022 edit: Be sure to check out my new Spoken Word and Slam Poetry Resource Hub)

 This comes up in conversations about form.
 Students ask me all the time: “what’s the difference between rapping and spoken word?”
 There’s a deeper conversation we can have there, but in short, I think of rapping as a specific kind of poetry; and like any poetic form (haiku, sonnet, etc.), it has rules.
 Rapping rhymes.
 It is performed at a set tempo and rhythm.
 It is performed over music.
 Spoken word, on the other hand, can rhyme, but doesn’t have to.
 It can be performed to a set tempo and rhythm, but doesn’t have to be.
 It can be performed over music, but it doesn’t have to be.
 There are fewer formal guidelines with spoken word and slam poetry.
 But in terms of substance—you can rap about anything, and you can write a poem about anything.

-Of course, both spoken word and hip hop are about speaking truth to power, and lifting up the voices and narratives that are so often silenced in our society.
+Of course, both spoken word and Hip Hop are so often about speaking truth to power, and lifting up the voices and narratives that are so often silenced in our society.
 Both are about the implicitly political act of a human being standing on a stage and saying something to a hundred other human beings (especially when you, and/or that audience, hold identities that are misrepresented in the broader culture).
 Like I said, there is overlap.
-But where the casual observer might just see “urban youth saying stuff into a mic” and assume that the two forms are exactly the same, I would encourage us all to have a more nuanced view of their similarities, differences, and histories, in order to pay the proper respect to both.
+But where the casual observer might just see “urban” youth saying stuff into a mic (and yes, “urban” is in scare-quotes for a reason) and assume that the two forms are exactly the same, I would encourage us all to have a more nuanced view of their similarities, differences, and histories, in order to pay the proper respect to both.

 8. Spoken Word Does Not Have to Be Political, But There Might Be a Reason for Why So Much of It Is